CSISS/cc/docs/index.md

 ## 3.5 Settings

-COVALI provides a Settings menu to controll the two maps.
+COVALI provides a Settings menu to control the two maps.
 It allows users to manage the added data layers.
 They can adjust the opacity of the layers, change the order of the layers, change the legend/style of the layers (by clicking on the legend at the bottom of each map).
 They can also switch layers between the two maps by clicking the "switch map" button after the layer name in the "Settings" window.
 Users can also download the corresponding original data files by clicking the "Download" button.

 ![settings](cc-settings.gif)